 ABSTRACT

-This paper describes our participation in the 2023 WSDM CUP - MIRACL chal- lenge.
-Via a combination of i) document translation; ii) multilingual SPLADE and Contriever; and iii) multilingual RankT5 and many other models, we were able to get first place in both the known and surprise languages tracks.
-Our strat- egy mostly revolved around getting the most diverse runs for the first stage and then throwing all possible reranking techniques.
-While this was not a first for many techniques, we had some things that we believe were never tried before, for example, we train the first SPLADE model that is effectively capable of work- ing in more than 10 languages.
-However, a more careful study of the results is needed in order to verify if we were able to get first place just due to brute force or if the hybrids we developed really brought improvements over the other team’s solutions.
+This paper describes our participation in the 2023 WSDM CUP - MIRACL challenge.
+Via a combination of i) document translation; ii) multilingual SPLADE and Contriever; and iii) multilingual RankT5 and many other models, we were able to achieve first place in both the known and surprise languages tracks.
+Our strategy mostly revolved around getting the most diverse runs for the first stage and then throwing all possible reranking techniques at them.
+While this was not a first for many techniques, we believe that we had some novel approaches.
+For example, we trained the first SPLADE model that works in more than 10 languages.
+However, a more careful study of the results is needed in order to verify if we were able to achieve first place just due to brute force or if the hybrids we developed really brought improvements over the other teams’ solutions.

 1 Introduction

 In this paper, we detail our WSDM CUP 2023 - MIRACL submissions.
-Due to the time crunch we were during the competition, this will mostly read as an incremental improvement report, detailing which steps we took and how it evolved.
-This will differ vastly from a traditional research paper where models are trained and evaluated to be comparable, here they will mostly build on top of one another as we were developing for the competition.
-Compared to other strategies, what we believe were the three main pillars of ours and that made a difference compared to other teams were: i) the use of NLLB-200 for the translation of the corpuses back to English, allowing us to use the models we already had in English;, ii) the training of a novel SPLADE model capable of working in the original 16 languages of the MIRACL dataset;, and iii) Training the first multilingual RankT5 [16]..
-We aim to make all these models available and as easy to reproduce as we can for the community, but this will unfortunately still take quite some time to be possible.
+Due to the time limitations that we were subject to during the competition, this paper will differ vastly from a traditional research paper where models are trained and evaluated to be comparable.
+Instead,this will mostly read as an incremental improvement report, detailing the iterative steps that we took while.developing for the competition.
+We believe that the three main pillars that differentiated our approach from other teams were: i) the use of NLLB-200 for the translation of the corpuses back to English, allowing us to use the original SPLADE models, ii) the training of a novel SPLADE model capable of working in the original 16 languages of the MIRACL dataset, and iii) Training the first multilingual RankT5 [16].
+We aim to make all of these models available and easy to reproduce for the community, but unfortunately these will not be available for quite some time.

 We follow the strategy we used on our latest TREC notebooks, in that we strive for making this more streamlined than a normal research paper would be.
-We will now present a list of the papers that better introduce and detail the models we used here and refer the reader to check them for a better explanation than those we have here, that are mainly dedicated to how to apply it to MIRACL and not to the methods themselves: i) Training non English SPLADE models [11], ii) The SPLADE model [5, 10], iii) The Contriever model and its pretraining [8], iv) The RankT5 reranker [16], v) MonoT5 [13], vi) The LCE loss [6], vii) ColBERT [9], and viii) For our ensembling we use Ranx [1] and their min-max normalized sum ensembling.
+We will now present a list of the papers that better introduce and detail the models we used here and refer the reader to them for a more detailed explanation, as we are mainly focused here on how to apply their insights to MIRACL: i) Training non English SPLADE models [11], ii) The SPLADE model [5, 10], iii) The Contriever model and its pretraining [8], iv) The RankT5 reranker [16], v) MonoT5 [13], vi) The LCE loss [6], vii) ColBERT [9], and viii) For our ensembling we use Ranx [1] and their min-max normalized sum ensembling.

 1.1 The MIRACL dataset

 The MIRACL dataset [15] is composed of 16 languages and relies on monolingual retrieval.
-Those languages are were we spent most of our time and will detail our approaches in Sections 2 and 3.
+The majority of our time was focused on these languages, and we will detail our approaches in Sections 2 and 3.
 NLE participation at MIRACL

-Two languages are added at the end as the “surprise” languages, without training data, to which we use Section 4 to detail how we generated our runs.
+In addition, two languages were added at the end, without training data, as “surprise” languages.
+Section 4 details how we generated our runs for these languages.
 Finally, we do a quick analysis on queries and labelling in Section 5.

 2 Training the first stage